bergesinstitute/graf-method/book-3-unit-8.md

 # Homework

 ## 1. Traducir.
-Puedes usar un diccionario para las palabras que no conoces.
+Puedes usar un diccionario para buscar las palabras que no conoces.

 1. Can you bring a flower?
 Can you bring it?
 2. I have a red car.
 I have it.
-3. I don't have them (f).
+3. I don't have the keys.
 Maybe you have them in your jacket.
 4. I'll call her tomorrow.
 5. I always watch TV.
 I always watch it.
 6. Can you wash the dishes?
 Can you wash them?